katoragashua/katoragashua/README.md

 ### Hi there 👋
 # My name is Kator Jason Agashua.
-I am a Frontend Developer.
+I am a Full-Stack Developer (MERN).
-## My current Stack is: HTML, CSS, Tailwind, JavaScript, React, React Router.
+## My current Stack is: HTML, CSS, Tailwind, JavaScript, React, React Router, Node.JS and Expresss.
 ## I have also worked with TypeScript and Redux, Node JS and Python.
 - 🔭 I’m currently working on personal and company projects.
 - 🌱 I’m currently learning Node JS and Python for Backend development.